muqtasid87/vehicle-autolabeling/README.md

 The project expects a specific folder structure for your data, as seen in the **`sample_dataset`** directory.

   * **/images**: This folder should contain all your image files (e.g., `.jpg`, `.png`).
   * **/annotations**: This folder should contain the corresponding JSON annotation files.
-Each JSON file should have the same name as its image (e.g., `image1.jpg` corresponds to `image1_annotations.json`).
+Each JSON file should have the same name as its image and end with a _annotations suffix (e.g., `image1.jpg` corresponds to `image1_annotations.json`).

 The JSON files are only needed for **fine-tuning** and **evaluation**.
 For running basic inference on new images, you only need the **/images** folder.